Ropelength Criticality: Noncompact curves

 Now suppose for a complete curve $L$ with $\Ts(L)=1$ we can find a single strut measure~$\mu$ and a single kink measure~$\nu$ (typically given by a kink tension function $\phi\in W^{1,\BV}_\loc(L)$ vanishing outside $C^2$ arcs) such that the balance equation holds for all compactly supported~$\xi$.
 It follows for each~$K$ that $L$ is strongly critical for variations supported on~$K$.
 In particular, $L$ is critical -- any compactly supported variation that decreases length must also decrease thickness.

 In previous sections, we have implicitly seen several examples like this already:

-\begin{itemize} \item A straight line is balanced by $\mu=0$ and $\nu=0$. \item A infinite double helix of pitch angle at least $\nicefrac\pi4$ is balanced by the single family of struts in one-to-one contact. \item Any supercoiled helix is balanced by the $\phi>0$ used to define it; in particular any infinite single helix with $\tau<\snorm\kappa$ is balanced by a constant $\phi$. \item Any infinite wave (with each piece having turning angle more than~$\pi$) is balanced by its~$\phi$, which vanishes at every junction. \end{itemize}
+\begin{itemize} \item A straight line is balanced by $\mu=0$ and $\nu=0$. \item A infinite double helix of pitch at least~$1$ is balanced by the single family of struts in one-to-one contact. \item Any supercoiled helix is balanced by the $\phi>0$ used to define it; in particular any infinite single helix with $\tau<\snorm\kappa$ is balanced by a constant $\phi$. \item Any infinite wave (with each piece having turning angle more than~$\pi$) is balanced by its~$\phi$, which vanishes at every junction. \end{itemize}

-With appropriate regularity and smoothness assumptions, one can show these are the only complete critical curves with the kink/strut patterns we considered before, i.e., kink-free with controlled strut pattern as in Section~\ref{sec:spec-strut}, or strut-free as in Section~\ref{sect:zero strut}.
+With appropriate regularity and smoothness assumptions, one can show these are the only complete critical curves with the kink/strut patterns we considered before, that is, kink-free with controlled strut pattern as in Section~\ref{sec:spec-strut}, or strut-free as in Section~\ref{sect:zero strut}.

 In the clasps we discuss next, the ends of each arc -- attached the boundary planes -- are straight segments.
 Clearly we could extend these to be infinite rays and talk about a complete clasp.
 It would be balanced by the same compactly supported strut and kink measures used for the compact clasp.